Blog · By The Packaging Vista Team · June 20, 2026

 Corrugated board has a wavy, fluted layer sandwiched between flat liners – that flute is what gives it strength and cushioning.
 It is the material behind sturdy shipping boxes and e-commerce mailers, and it protects heavier or fragile goods in transit.
 It is also highly recyclable.
 Most everyday “cardboard boxes” for shipping are actually corrugated.

 Best for: shipping, heavy items, and protective outer boxes.
-See corrugated boxes, cardboard boxes, and mailer boxes.
+See strong corrugated shipping boxes, recyclable cardboard shipping boxes, and mailer boxes for e-commerce shipping; deep dive: corrugated and shipping boxes guide.

 Rigid chipboard

 Rigid board (thick chipboard wrapped in printed paper) is the heavyweight of packaging.
 It does not fold flat – it arrives pre-formed, which is what gives it that solid, luxury feel.
-It is the most premium and the most expensive material, reserved for products where the unboxing is part of the value.
+It is the most premium and the most expensive material, reserved for products where the unboxing is part of the value, such as magnetic-closure and two-piece gift boxes.

 Best for: luxury, gifting, and high price points.
-See rigid boxes.
+See premium rigid gift boxes and magnetic closure gift boxes.

 Quick comparison